 Please note: To install, some apps will ask for you to review and grant access permissions.
 Tap "Accept" to grant permission.

 Alternatively, you can launch an app from the Apps screen.
 Swipe up on the Home screen to access the Apps screen, then tap the app's icon to launch.

-Please note: Some apps cannot be uninstalled.
+Please note: some apps cannot be uninstalled.
 For most of these, you will see an option to 'Disable' instead of uninstall.
+Find out how to remove or disable embedded apps.
 Take care when disabling apps.
 Some may be needed for the running of basic functions on your device.
 For example, if you disable the Play Store, you will no longer be able to download or update apps from the Play Store.

 There are several ways to move or reorder your apps.
 To access the Apps screen, swipe up or down on the Home screen or tap the Apps button.

 - To rearrange apps: Tap and hold the app, then drag it to your preferred location.

 - To move an app to the home screen: Tap and hold the app, then tap "Add to home".

 - To remove an app from the home screen: Tap and hold the app, then tap "Remove from home".

 Please note: The Secure Folder is currently available on devices running on Android Nougat 7.0 and above.

 Creating folders can help you organise your Apps screen so you can group similar apps together.